hasnain-hasib/Translation-App/README.md

-# Translation Application Using Facbooks NLLB Translation Model
+# Translation Application GUI Using Facbooks NLLB Translation Model

 This is a translation application developed using FastAPI, PyQt5, Facebook's fairseq library, and other dependencies.